greg-raven/Department-21/_posts/2009-02-19-giving-thanks-then-and-now.md

 ---
-title: 'Giving thanks: Then and now'
+title: "Giving thanks: Then and now"
 author: 'Noam Sain'
 layout: post
 ---

-When I was younger, I remember receiving the inevitable homework assignment to write an essay on “something I am thankful for.”
-Then I’d spend a lot of time sitting in my room trying to figure out just what in the world that could possibly be; and I’d end up writing down everything I could think of from God to environmental consciousness.
+When I was younger, I remember receiving the inevitable homework assignment to write an essay on "something I am thankful for."
+Then I'd spend a lot of time sitting in my room trying to figure out just what in the world that could possibly be; and I'd end up writing down everything I could think of from God to environmental consciousness.
 But after having children, my priorities have clearly changed:

 - - - - - -